OpenDA-Association/OpenDA/docs/source/workStepByStep.rst

 Uncertainty of your model
 -------------------------

-For the ensemble based algorithms, you need to have an ensemble that statistically represents the uncertainty in your model prediction.
+For the ensemble-based algorithms, you need to have an ensemble that statistically represents the uncertainty in your model prediction.
 There are various ways to set up your ensemble.

-When your model is dominated by chaotic behavior, e.g. for most ocean models and atmospheric models, you can generate an initial ensemble by running the model for some time and taking various snapshots of the state.
+* When your model is dominated by chaotic behavior, e.g. for most ocean and atmospheric models, you can generate an initial ensemble by running the model for some time and taking various snapshots of the state.
 Another approach is to set up an ensemble with some initial perturbation.
 Then run the ensemble long enough for the chaotic behavior to do its work and use that as the initial ensemble of your experiment.

-When the uncertainty is dominated by the forcing, e.g. coastal sea-, rivers-, air pollution-, run-off- and sewage-models, you have to work on describing the uncertainty, including time and spatial correlations of these forcings.
+* When the uncertainty is dominated by the forcing, e.g. coastal-sea, river, air-pollution, run-off and sewage models, you have to work on describing the uncertainty, including time and spatial correlations of these forcings.

-When the uncertainty is in the parameters of the model, e.g. groundwater and run-off models, (and we are not planning to estimate them), you can carefully generate an ensemble of these parameters that represents their uncertainty.
+* When the uncertainty is in the parameters of the model, e.g. groundwater and run-off models (and we are not planning to estimate them), you can carefully generate an ensemble of these parameters that represents their uncertainty.
 Then you set up your ensemble in such a way that each member has a different set of parameters.
 Be aware that this setup is not suited for all flavors of EnKF, since the model state after the update must in some sense correspond to the perturbed set of model parameters!

 Combinations of the above are possible as well.
 It is a good investment of time to generate and explore your (initial) ensemble.
 Note that the